storesafe/cordova-sqlite-storage/README.md

 ## Announcements

-- More explicit `iosDatabaseLocation` openDatabase/deleteDatabase option
+- More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
+- Windows 10 version is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - Added simple sql batch query function
 - Added echo test function to verify installation of this plugin
-- Published [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) for maintenance of WP(7/8) version, working with the other supported platforms Android/iOS/Windows 8.1(+)/Windows Phone 8.1(+)
+- Published [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) for maintenance of WP(7/8) version along with Android/iOS/Windows 8.1(+)/Windows Phone 8.1(+)
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
 - A version with support for web workers is available (with a different licensing scheme) at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
-- A version with pre-populated database support added for Windows "Universal" and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
+- A version with pre-populated database support added for Windows (10) "Universal" and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
-- New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup

 ## Highlights

-- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()`
+- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()` with parameters as documented below.
 - Failure-safe nested transactions with batch processing optimizations
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).